Skip to content

 What didn’t: the radar itself, which read satire and reported it as fact with full confidence and no hedge.
 The exact failure it was built to watch for, performed by the watcher.

-Bottom line: a confident AI summary is a lead, not a fact, even when the AI is one of mine.
+Bottom line: a confident AI summary is only ever a lead, even when the AI is one of mine.
 The defence is the same every time: open the primary source before you act on the claim.
-The machine that is surest it is right is the one that most needs checking.
+The machine that’s surest it’s right is the one that most needs checking.